JORDANGAMBA99/Power-BI-projects/Kenya Debt Dashboard/Readme.md

 ### Key Metrics to Analyze
 - Total Public Debt: The sum of both domestic and external debt, often analyzed over time to observe trends and growth.
 - Debt-to-GDP Ratio: This ratio is a critical measure of debt sustainability.
 Compare public debt with GDP to evaluate whether debt levels are manageable.
 - Debt Service: The amount of government revenue allocated to servicing debt (both interest and principal payments).
-I could not find this dataset that shows the interest paid to debt from 1960
+I could not find this dataset that shows the interest paid to debt from 1960. ( I could not find the data showed the percentage of the budget that is used to service debt from the treasury portal)
 - External vs Domestic Debt: Breaking down total debt into domestic and external components helps assess the reliance on foreign vs. local borrowing.
 - Budget Deficit and Borrowing Requirements: Compare the budget deficit with the borrowing requirements to understand the government’s fiscal position and borrowing needs.